 Back to top

-Mitotane may affect your eyesight, however this is very rare.
-Let your doctor know if you notice any blurred vision or clouding.
+Mitotane may affect your eyesight.
+However, this is very rare.
+If you notice any blurred vision or clouding, let your doctor know.

 It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
 This includes any we don’t mention here.